Cost to Replace a Built-In Microwave

 Over-the-range

-Additional microwave installation costs
+Additional microwave replacement costs

 The cost of the microwave itself will make up the bulk of your costs, but if you need it professionally installed, you’ll need to budget some extra funds.
 Take a look at a few other costs that might need to be addressed.